 This section shows you how to make this recipe, with process photos showing the steps to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Step One: Heat treat the brownie mix before you begin.
 Pour it out of the package into a microwave-safe large bowl and heat it for 30-second intervals for a total of 2 minutes, stirring in between each interval.
+You need it to reach 160° using a thermometer to be safe.
+Each microwave runs differently so that may be longer or shorter than 2 minutes for you.

 - Step Two: In a separate medium mixing bowl, beat the softened cream cheese with a hand mixer on medium speed until smooth.
 Doing this first ensures an even smooth, lump-free texture.
 Then, add the brownie mix and milk and continue beating until smooth.
 Stir in the chocolate chips.